golang/vscode-go/docs/features.md

 ### Go Playground

-Quickly export your current file to the [Go Playground](https://play.golang.org) via the `Go: Run On Go Playground` command.
+Export your current file to the [Go Playground](https://play.golang.org) via the `Go: Run On Go Playground` command.
 This is useful for quickly exporting code for an example.